 Lee, Y., & Blitz, L. V. (2014).
 We're GRAND: A qualitative design and development pilot project addressing the needs and strengths of grandparents raising grandchildren.
 Child & Family Social Work.
 Advance online publication. doi:10.1111/cfs.12153

 Lee, Y., & Choi, S. (2013).
 Predictors of attitudes among Korean American dementia caregivers: Social network vs. satisfaction with social support.
 Journal of Applied Gerontology, 32, 422-442. doi: 10.1177/0733464811431163

 Lee, Y., & Yim, N.-Y. (2013).
 Korean American dementia caregivers' experience of a psychoeducational

 support group: Investigation of role of culture.
 Social Work with

 Lee, Y., & Smith, L. (2012).
 Qualitative research on Korean American dementia caregivers' perception of caregiving: Heterogeneity between spouse caregivers and child caregivers.
 Journal Human Behavior in the Social Environment, 22, 115-129. doi: 10.1080/10911359.2012.646840

-Lee, Y., & Smith, L. (in press).
+Lee, Y., & Smith, L. (2014).
 Role of quality of social support among immigrant caregivers: Cultural adaptation using Ecological Validity Framework (EVF).
 In S. Chen (Ed.), Social Support, Gender and Culture, and Health Benefits.
 Hauppauge, NY: Nova Science Publisher.